dyhes/zulip/templates/zerver/help/import-your-settings.md

 # Import your settings

-When you create a Zulip account using an email address already associated with an account in another Zulip organization, on Zulip Cloud or the same self-hosted Zulip installation, you can import your user settings from an existing account.
+When you create a Aloha account using an email address already associated with an account in another Aloha organization, on Aloha Cloud or the same self-hosted Aloha installation, you can import your user settings from an existing account.
 It's a convenient way to preserve the user settings that you've already customized.

 !!! tip ""